Helen Caroline Stevenson1

 F, b.
 1 August 1791, d.
 4 March 1875

-Jane Harvey was born on 1 August 1791 at Vermont.
+Jane Harvey was born on 1 August 1791 at Vermont, USA.
 She married Benjamin Bidwell, son of John Bidwell and Sarah Penfield, on 25 July 1811.
 Jane Harvey died on 4 March 1875 at Buffalo, Erie, New York, USA, at age 83.

 Her married name was Bidwell.